AngangGuo/blog/content/posts/2020/Notes - Excel.md

 3. In the box next to values with, pick the formatting you want to apply to the duplicate values, and then click OK.

 Note: This can only highlight individual duplicated cells, not duplicate rows.

+## FAQ
+### Why the cell can't show out the whole number in Text format?
+Excel cell format is `General` by default, therefore it can display up to 11 digits in a cell.
+For numbers more than 11 digits it'll show out as scientific format such as `1.23457E+11`.
+At this time even if you apply the `Text` format, the whole number doesn't show out.

+You need to set the cell format as `Text` **first**, then enter the long number.

+Alternatively, type a single quotation mark (') first in the cell, and then type the long number.
+(such as `'1234567890123`)